YOUR VOTE: Ohio

 Voting Requirements:

-- Here are the requirements to register as a voter in Ohio.
+- Here's everything necessary to register as a voter this election season in Ohio.

 Need To Register?